Blacktip shark: Life history

 As with other requiem sharks, the blacktip shark is viviparous.
 Females typically give birth to four to seven (range one to 10) pups every other year, making use of shallow coastal nurseries that offer plentiful food and fewer predators.
 Known nurseries include Pine Island Sound, Terra Ceia Bay, and Yankeetown along the Gulf Coast of Florida, Bulls Bay on the coast of South Carolina, and Pontal do Paraná on the coast of Brazil.
 Although adult blacktip sharks are highly mobile and disperse over long distances, they are philopatric and return to their original nursery areas to give birth.
 This results in a series of genetically distinct breeding stocks that overlap in geographic range.

 Mating occurs from spring to early summer, and the young are born around the same time the following year after a gestation period of 10-12 months.
 Females have one functional ovary and two functional uteri; each uterus is separated into compartments with a single embryo inside each.
 The embryos are initially sustained by a yolk sac; in the 10th or 11th week of gestation, when the embryo measures 18-19 cm long (7.1-7.5 in), the supply of yolk is exhausted and the yolk sac develops into a placental connection that sustains the embryo until birth.
 The length at birth is 55–60 cm off the eastern United States and 61–65 cm off North Africa.
 The mortality rate in the first 15 months of life is 61-91%, with major threats being predation and starvation.
 The young remain in the nurseries until their first fall, when they migrate to their wintering grounds.

-The growth rate of this species slows with age: 25–30 cm in the first six months, then 20 cm a year until the second year, then 10 cm a year until maturation, then 5 cm a year for adults.
-The size at maturity varies geographically: males and females mature at 1.4–1.5 m and 1.6 m, respectively, in the northeastern Atlantic, 1.3–1.4 m and 1.5–1.6 m, respectively, in the Gulf of Mexico, 1.5 and 1.6 m respectively off South Africa, and 1.7 and 1.8 m, respectively, off North Africa.
+The growth rate of this species slows with age - 25–30 cm in the first six months, then 20 cm a year until the second year, then 10 cm a year until maturation, then 5 cm a year for adults.
+The size at maturity varies geographically; males and females mature at 1.4–1.5 m and 1.6 m, respectively, in the northeastern Atlantic, 1.3–1.4 m and 1.5–1.6 m, respectively, in the Gulf of Mexico, 1.5 and 1.6 m, respectively, off South Africa, and 1.7 and 1.8 m, respectively, off North Africa.
 The age at maturation is 4-5 years for males and 7-8 years for females.
-The lifespan is at least 12 years.
+Their lifespan is at least 12 years.

 In 2007, a 9-year-old female blacktip shark at the Virginia Aquarium and Marine Science Center was found to be pregnant with a single near-term female pup, despite having never mated with a male.
 Genetic analysis confirmed that her offspring was the product of automictic parthenogenesis, a form of asexual reproduction in which an ovum merges with a polar body to form a zygote without fertilization.
 Along with an earlier case of parthenogenesis in the bonnethead (Sphyrna tiburo), this event suggests that asexual reproduction may be more widespread in sharks than previously thought.